milmazz/milmazz.github.io/_posts/2022-02-11-oban-job-processing-package-for-elixir.md

 features for the open-source release of [Oban][].

 If you have any pattern that you follow when you use Oban and you want to share that with me, you can reach me at [`@milmazz`][milmazz] on Twitter, or you can find me in the `#oban` channel on the [Elixir Slack][slack].

+That’s all folks!
+Thanks for reading.

+## Acknowledgments

+Thank you Parker Selbert for reviewing drafts of this post.

 [Batch]: https://hexdocs.pm/oban/batch.html
 [Chunk]: https://hexdocs.pm/oban/chunk.html